Knoxville Tub to Shower Conversions

 Inexpensive bathroom renovation with simple finishes and practical layout upgrades

-Most affordable remodels focus on cosmetic and surface-level improvements rather than full tear-outs.
+Most affordable bathroom remodels focus on cosmetic and surface-level improvements rather than full tear-outs.
 When done correctly, these upgrades can dramatically improve appearance and function without the cost of a complete rebuild.

 • Cosmetic vs structural: surface upgrades like painting, and flooring cost far less than moving plumbing or walls